mhaidarhanif/github-battle/README.md

-# GitHub Battle
+# Super GitHub Battle

-An app that built through React.js Fundamentals course on [React Training](https://reacttraining.com).
+A pure React.js app that built through React.js Fundamentals course on [React Training](https://reacttraining.com).
 This repo contains a better version of each components separation.
 Written from scratch, so it has some differences with the [original version](https://github.com/ReactTraining/React-Fundamentals).
+See the deployed one at <https://super-github-battle.firebaseapp.com>.

 This app allows us to: